fjrial/Tracking-Working-Hours/README.md

 -Support for signing in/out with x.509 certificates

--Different user profiles: administrators and normal users
+-Different user profiles: administrators (can edit and add sessions) and normal users

 -Reports module: Generate on demand, output in pdf/html, sent to administrators emails